Angel Lasso

 This allows us to help our med device customers better understand and manage their real costs for sustaining engineering — not only the direct costs, but also the drag on new product innovation and the cost of inefficient processes.

-Jabil has an answer for meeting requirements like this and similar customer inquiries through Jabil's Healthcare Innovation & Development (JHID) team, as well as the entire range of engineering talent across all Jabil divisions.
+Jabil has an answer for meeting requirements like this and similar customer inquiries through our expert engineering team.
 Together, we are one of the largest product development partners in the world, with more than 3,000 strategy, research, design, technology and engineering experts on call to help Jabil customers solve their most complex challenges and accelerate the right ideas to market while reducing risk and maximizing their return on investment.

 Expectations are changing as healthcare continues its shift to a market addressing patients.
 In this new ecosystem, patients act more like consumers, with increased demands for what's "current" and, often, what's convenient.
 In-home healthcare delivery is one of the more urgent macro trends in recent years, certainly due to COVID-driven needs for remote-enabled care.